 While experiencing personal challenges, Tim realized he needed to find his lost Native roots.
 Guided by the spirits of his ancestors, he learned about the teachings of the manitous, the four directions and the power of the thunderbirds.
 Encouraged by this he followed his personal vision and blazed a trail that lead to sharing traditional knowledge with others.

-Tim's book That Native Thing: Exploring the Medicine Wheel was published in 2010 by Borealis Press in Ottawa.
-Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Indigenous teachings.
-Tim's second book Quest for the Thunderbird Nest, the true story of his personal journey, will also be published by Borealis Press in 2018.
+Tim's first book,That Native Thing: Exploring the Medicine Wheel was published in 2010 by Borealis Press in Ottawa.
+Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Algonquin teachings.
+Tim's second book Quest for the Thunderbird Nest - Returning to Algonquin Spirituality was published in 2019.
+It is the true life story detailing his own journey of becoming a thunderbird or bird shaman.
+This book, too, was published by Borealis Press in Ottawa, Canada

 Tim uses his rock-solid foundation of traditional knowledge to assist people and help them find direction within their life by learning how to embrace the practices of shamanism at sacred sites in the wilderness.
 Tim also shares the Kitchizibi "thunderbird medicine" teachings through storytelling, speaking engagements and empowerment presentations.

 Tim has seasoned experience working with people from all around the world.
 He has taught educators, teachers and students and still gives presentations at colleges and universities.
 He has taught Algonquin "Medicine Ways" to many counsellors, social workers, psychologists, mental health workers, doctors, nurses and health care providers.